• Skip to primary navigation

 • Doe Hill (60-65 days) Very tasty and beautiful yellow tomato pepper.

-• King of the North (70 days) A pepper that actually matures in a short season.
+• King of the North (70 days) A pepper that actually matures in a short season, a favorite.

 • Orange Bell (85 days) Tasty.